PostHog/posthog.com/contents/customers/contra.md

 “Adoption has also come at the encouragement of our CEO and co-founder,” said Allison.
 “We have cross-functional meetings where engineers, product managers, and designers 'watch the tapes' to observe successful and unsuccessful sessions and identify patterns.
 Everyone at Contra is familiar with PostHog.”

-“That ability to consolidate platforms, to not have to onboard teams to six different platforms, to be able to easily connect events and funnels to recordings?
+“That ability to consolidate platforms, to simplify team onboarding, to be able to easily connect events and funnels to recordings?
 It was a real a-ha moment for me!”